 Media - Latest News

 “Before the legislation was enacted, the UK already recycled 99% of its lead acid batteries and only 3% of other chemistries.
-The legislation was designed to encourage greater recycling of all battery types and whilst collection rates for other chemistries have improved, the Environment Agency figures clearly demonstrate a continued over-reliance in the UK on lead acid portable battery evidence for meeting the mandatory 45% target, something not seen in other European countries where the regulations apply.
-That suggests that the UK is actually underperforming when it comes to the other battery chemistries.
+The legislation was designed to encourage greater recycling of all battery types and whilst collection rates for other chemistries have improved, the Environment Agency figures clearly demonstrate that we are actually collecting fewer batteries of other chemistries rather than more.
+This over-realiance on lead acid batteires is not seen in other European countries where the regulations apply, and suggests that the UK is actually underperforming when it comes to the other battery chemistries.”